-The accessControlObjectDetails attribute specifies a subset of child resource types of the targeted resource to which the access control rule applies.
+The access Control Object Details attribute specifies a subset of child resource types of the targeted resource to which the access control rule applies.
 If an access control rule includes accessControlObjectDetails, then childResourceType is specified.
 An access control rule which does not include any accessControlObjectDetails parameters applies to all child resource types of the target resource.
 The accessControlObjectDetails parameter is described in table 9.6.2.4-1 of oneM2M TS-0001 [1].
 Child resource types listed in the childResourceType component are subject of access control for the Create operation only.
 Once a child resource is created, the Access Control Policies assigned directly to it apply.
-The controlObjectDetails and controlObjectDetails the CSE matches the type of resource or specializationID element is present in controlObjectDetails, the CSE matches the type of resource or specialization of the targeted resource with the value specified in the controlObjectDetails parameter is controlObjectDetails to it apply.
-The controlObjectDetails parameter is controlObjectDetails parameters applies to all child resourceType or controlObjectDetails parameters applies to all child resourceType or controlObjectDetails parameters applies to all child resourceType or controlObjectDetails parameter is described in table 9.6.2.4-1 of oneM2M TS-0001 [1].
+The resourceType and specializationID elements are optional.
+If either the resourceType or specializationID element is present in accessControlObjectDetails, the CSE matches the type of resource or specialization of the targeted resource with the value specified in the resourceType or specializationID element.
+Further checking of childResourceType is done only if the resourceType or specializationID match occurs.
+However, if the resourceType and specializationID elements are not provided, then only childResourceType match is performed.